fraspass/meg/README.md

 ## Understanding and running the code

-The main part of the code is contained in the file `meg.py`, which contains a *python* class for the MEG model and inference using gradient ascent methods.
+The main part of the code is contained in the file `meg.py`, which contains a *python* class for the MEG model and inference using gradient ascent and expectation-maximisation methods.

 For the simulation in Section 4.1, the file `simulation.py` is used.
 For fitting the model on the Enron and ICL data, the files `enron.py` and `icl.py` are used.
 Details about the possible options are given by the *help* function for each file.
 For example, running `simulation.py --help` returns: